 Preheat oven to 350 degrees F. Line a couple cookie sheets with parchment paper and set aside.

 In a large mixing bowl, cream butter and sugar for 4-5 minutes until light and fluffy.
 Scrape the sides of the bowl and add the eggs and vanilla.
 Cream for 1-2 minutes longer.

 In a small mixing bowl combine the flour, cream of tartar, baking soda, and salt.
-With the mixer on low slowly add in the dry ingredients and mi until fully incorporated.
+With the mixer on low slowly add in the dry ingredients and mix until fully incorporated.
 Scraping down the sides as needed.

 In a small mixing bowl combine the white sugar, brown sugar, and cinnamon.
 Stir to combine.
 Roll each cookie into the sugar mixture and coat well.
 Arrange 2 inches apart on the prepared cookie sheets, baking in batches if needed. **The cookies will flatten out pretty well on their own, but if you desire a flatter cookie for your sandwich, gently press down on the center of the dough.

-Bake for 9-11 minutes until slightly golden brown, the cookies will still be very soft.
+Bake at 350 for 9-11 minutes until slightly golden brown, the cookies will still be very soft.
 Allow to cool 3-5 minutes on the cookie sheet before transferring to a cooling rack.
 Repeat with remaining cookies.
 Allow cookies to cool completely before adding frosting.